A Message from Mary

 My dad was a disabled Vietnam vet.
 He was bound to a wheelchair, having lost his legs in a double claymore mine blast in the jungles of Cambodia.
 Even though his physical wounds were obvious, as a child I never thought of him as disabled.
 He drove a pick-up truck with hand controls, hunted and fished, drove an ATV, mowed our grass, and did chores around the house.
 He was a carpenter, a welder, and a gunsmith.
 He could find a way to do anything he wanted to do.

 He was warm, and kind, and funny.
 He loved to make people laugh.
 He loved to play the guitar and sing.
 He had many characteristics that made people want to be around him, and he was well-liked by most everyone he met.
 But there was a secret side of him, a dark side that most never saw.
 He was sullen, emotionally distant, easily frustrated and quick to anger.
 When he got mad he was scary, and when he got really mad he was terrifying.
 He carried a pistol everywhere he went, and at night he kept it on the nightstand by his bed.

 Today I’m 39 years old and live in a small town with my wife and our four children.
 I’d like to say I’ve overcome PTSD, but the truth is that my recovery is still a work in progress.
 I’m looking forward to sharing the journey with others who have suffered with PTSD or have been affected by it.
-Contact me to ask questions or contribute your ideas and suggestions to this page by email (email@example.com) or using the form below.
-Thanks for visiting!
+Contact me by email (email@example.com).

 From Matt: With PTSD, there is a strong need to talk about the trauma with other people and an equally strong fear that other people don't want to hear it.
 Trauma can be horrible and terrifying.
 In my experience, the sad truth is that most people don't know how to handle it, so they shut you out.